julzaza/wildwitchherbs/_posts/2026-04-23-pregnancy-protection-old-world-magic.md

 A red thread tied around the waist was believed to protect the womb.
 Around the wrist, it guarded against the evil eye.
 Near the cradle, it defended the child before baptism or naming.

-It was not decoration.

-It was a boundary.
+It was not decoration, it was a boundary.

-In some traditions, the thread was tied by an older woman—mother, grandmother, midwife—because protection carried more strength when passed through female lineage.
+In some traditions, the thread was tied by an older woman: mother, grandmother, midwife.
+Protection carried more strength when passed through female lineage.

 The knot mattered too.

 Knots hold.
 Knots refuse.

-Knots say: this stays.

 ---